February 24th - 2:30am - Operation "Florida or Bust!!" -

 March 11th - The Launch of Space Shuttle Endeavour -

-days before we arrive, or a few days after we leave, but this visit our timing was perfect.
-We started the evening out watching the sunset as we had dinner
+arrive, or a few days after we leave.
+Lucky for us this visit our timing was perfect.
+We started the evening out watching the sunset as we had dinner outside, and

-outside, and ended the evening by watching what appeared to be the sun rising at 2:28am.
-Knowing that we might fall asleep before the launch took place, we
+ended the evening by watching what appeared to be the sun rising at 2:28am.
+Knowing that we might fall asleep before the launch took place, we set our alarm

-set the alarm for 2:00am and went to bed.
-We didn't sleep too much though, since there is a channel here locally that shows all the goings on inside the Space
+for 2:00am and went to bed.
+We didn't sleep too much though, since there is a channel here locally that shows all the goings on inside the Space Center and all

-Center and all the preparations that go into suiting up the Astronauts and getting them inside the Shuttle.
-The area that these men sit in appears to be very very
+the preparations that go into suiting up the Astronauts and getting them inside the Shuttle.
+The area that these men sit in appears to be very very tiny and the

-tiny and the computers around them are very very many.
-I took a few pictures from the TV to try and show what it looked like, but the Shuttle interior shots turned
+computers around them are very very many.
+I took a few pictures of the TV to try and show you what it looked like, but the interior Shuttle shots didn't turn out too

-about 10 seconds, and then the cloud layer swallowed it up.
-Soon after we lost sight of it, the ground began to tremble and shake, and the windows rattled next to
+seconds, and then the cloud layer swallowed it up.
+Soon after we lost sight of it, the ground began to tremble and shake and the windows rattled next to us.
+Once

-us.
-Once the sky went back to dark and the trembling stopped we went back inside and watched the camera that was attached to the side of the Endeavour that
+the sky went dark and the trembling stopped we went back inside and watched the camera that was attached to the side of the Endeavour that showed it leaving

-showed it leaving the earth and finally breaking away from the launch engines.
+the earth and finally breaking away from the launch engines.
 It was a very impressive sight all around and well worth staying up for.
+Next time we will drive out to

 March 8th - Port Canaveral -